 In buffer mode this flag indicates whether the transmit buffer (DATA) is ready to receive new data.
 The flag is one when the transmit buffer is empty and zero when the transmit buffer contains data to be transmitted that has not yet been moved into the shift register.
-DREIF is set to '0' after a reset to indicate that the transmitter is ready.
-In non-buffer mode this bit is always zero.
+DREIF is set after a reset to indicate that the transmitter is ready.
+In non-buffer mode this bit does not have any effect.